 \subsection{Available information}

-We assume that walkers have very limited capabilities: they have no access to the actual location of other walkers, even on neighbor nodes, and they have no long-term memory {and no communication protocol}.
-Instead, we assume they only have access to estimates of aggregated observables, such as the number of walkers on neighbor nodes and the flow intensity on surrounding links, and a short-term memory.
+We assume that walkers have very limited capabilities.
+They have no long-term memory and no means of communication.
+They do not recognize other protesters and they do not have access to the location of other walkers, even on neighbor nodes.
+Instead, we assume they only have access to estimates of aggregated observables, such as the number of walkers on neighbor nodes and the flow intensity on surrounding links, as well as a very short-term memory.